magepages/mpdocs/docs/gift-card/index.md

 **Mageplaza Gift Card Extension** supports retrieving and pushing data onto the website using the **REST API**.
 Please check [this document](https://documenter.getpostman.com/view/6425904/SW7gSPUb) for more details of supported APIs

 ### XI.
-GraphQl Document
+GraphQL Document

-Mageplaza Gift Card Extension supports getting and pushing data on the website with GraphQl.
+Mageplaza Gift Card Extension supports getting and pushing data on the website with GraphQL.

 #### 11.1.